ClinGen/stanford-hci/doc/tutorial.md

 code repo and now you can commit those files to version control like usual.

-You can check out the `run` script what these commands do in more detail.
+You can check out the `run` script to see what these commands do in more detail.

 As for the `requirements-lock.txt` file, this ensures that the same exact versions of every package you have (including dependencies of dependencies) get